-The home Smoke Test Kit samples for the presence of particulate related to wildfire, home fires, and the other smoke particles.
+The home Smoke Test Kit samples for the presence of particulate related to wildfire like those in California, Oregon, Washington, and Idaho.
+As well as, home fires, and the other smoke particles of various sources.
 Your surface sample then analyzed by the accredited Environmental Diagnostics Laboratory (EDLab) and a final report is generated.
 All lab analysis costs and return shipping is included in the cost of the Smoke Particulate Screen.
 No hidden fees.

 You final report shows detailed information about the particles identified and the levels in which the were present.
-Your finding are compared to what is considered to be a normal manageable level.
+Your findings are compared to what is considered to be a normal manageable level.

-Once EDLab receives the sample from the Smoke Test Kit for analysis, your lab report will be generated and emailed to you within 3-5 business days.
+Once WTI laboratory services receives the sample from the Smoke Test Kit for analysis, your lab report will be generated and emailed to you within 3-5 business days.